 When connecting the Kingston Datatraveler Vault Privacy 3.0 a virtual DVD drive appears.
 The software used to unlock the USB stick is on the virtual DVD drive with the following structure simplified a bit.

 Kingston Datatraveler Vault Privacy 3.0 file structure showing only executable files

 ├── DTVP30_Launcher.exe ├── linux │ ├── linux32 │ │ ├── dtvp_about │ │ ├── dtvp_forgotpassword │ │ ├── dtvp_initialize │ │ ├── dtvp_login │ │ └── dtvp_logout │ └── linux64 │ ├── dtvp_about │ ├── dtvp_forgotpassword │ ├── dtvp_initialize │ ├── dtvp_login │ └── dtvp_logout ├── Mac └── DTVP30.app

-While the Mac and Windows platform has a nice GUI to interact with the USB stick.
-The Linux platform has five scripts that each does one single task.
+While the Mac and Windows platform have a nice GUI to interact with the USB stick.
+The Linux platform has five scripts that each do one single task.

 The Windows GUI